Modern slavery and human trafficking statement

 Our modern slavery and human trafficking policy

-In 2018 we implemented a series of activities to mitigate the risk of modern slavery and human trafficking occurring within our organisation and supply chains.
+In 2019 we implemented a series of steps to mitigate the risk of modern slavery and human trafficking occurring within our organisation and supply chains.

 - All staff received guidance explaining what modern slavery is, how to identify it, and how to log concerns.